 13. Gretchen Whitmer

-The coronavirus launched Gretchen Whitmer from a relative unknown to the symbol of government control.
+The coronavirus launched Gretchen Whitmer from relative obscurity to the symbol of government control.
 Though many believe she is handling the crisis well, there has been consistent critique from more conservative Michiganders and fervent protests by the far right towards her extreme measures.
 While the majority of her citizens are giving her the benefit of the doubt, if she were to join the presidential ticket, all of that good will disappears.
 It turns her actions political, especially when coronavirus could resurge in the fall and she will need to make equally, if not significantly, unpopular decisions.
 For Whitmer’s own political career to be sustainable, she cannot be on the ticket.
 She is better advocating for Biden during the crisis, rather than campaigning with him.

 12. Amy Klobuchar